thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `show_acronyms` shows the acronym present in your deck that were not extended.
 Useful if you want to adjust your acronym list.

 ## TODO
+* actually the slicing of the stats showing the usefulness of AnnA is broken, take a look at the algorithm to compute order
+* add tags to cards that are to do on a given run, that would help rebuilding on mobile
 * faq: mention "how can I know if it's working?"
 * remove search_note and the store, it will be a separate project that leverages ankipandas
 * print result score with pyfiglet at the end